Lilo & Stitch (franchise): Stitch & Ai (2017)

 Taking place in Huangshan in Anhui, this 13-episode Chinese animated series stars Stitch (voiced by Ben Diskin in the English version, reprising his anime role) and a local girl named Wang Ai Ling (Erica Mendez).
 Produced in English with the partnership of American animators, the series was animated by Anhui Xinhua Media and Panimation Hwakai Media and was broadcast on CCTV-14 with a Mandarin Chinese dub from March 27 to April 6, 2017.
 The original English version later aired in Southeast Asia in February 2018 and released in the United States on the DisneyNow service on December 1, 2018, streaming on the service until June 2019.

 Set after Leroy & Stitch but on a separate timeline from the Stitch! anime, the Chinese series shows Stitch having been captured by a warring alien faction called the Jaboodies who wants to use him as their own destructive genetic experiment, but he escapes when a rival faction also wanting him, the Woolagongs, attacks the ship he was held in.
 Ending up in the Huangshan mountains, Stitch meets Ai, a spirited girl whose aunt Daiyu (Laura Post) wants to move Ai from her sister Jiejie (Post) and their mountain home to a city.
 Stitch joins Ai's family as her new "dog", with Jumba (Jess Winfield, also reprising his role from the anime) and Pleakley (Lucien Dodge) also joining them after initially being sent to rescue Stitch.
 Stitch helps Ai stay in the mountains and she helps him ward off the Jaboodies and the Woolagongs, both of whom desire to make use of a secret metamorphosis ability Jumba programmed in Stitch that turns the experiment into a destructive giant.

+Stitch & Angel's Perfect Summer Day (2026)

+In this two-minute animated short, Stitch and Angel enjoy a summer day at the beach, including playing beach volleyball, drinking smoothies, and building a sandcastle.
+Stitch's chaotic nature mars their enjoyment until he decides to cooperate with Angel on their sandcastle.
+However, a rising tide threatens to ruin their sandcastle until the two experiments decide destroying the sandcastle is more fun.
+The short was released on Disney+ and the Disney Kids YouTube channel on June 24, 2026, also known as "624 Day" and "Angel Day" in reference to Angel's codename of Experiment 624, to coincide with "626 Day" or "Stitch Day" (referring to Stitch's codename of Experiment 626) on June 26.